 In the early days of UberSuggest, when the product had very few users, he kept all the functionality of the tool absolutely free.

-Much later, as of now, in early 2021, the premium version of UberSuggest is available at a monthly subscription as well as a one time or lifetime price.
+As of now, the premium version of UberSuggest is available at a monthly subscription as well as a one-time or lifetime price.

 This kind of phased rollout and marketing strategy is simply brilliant!

 Traditional Marketing and Digital Marketing are two marketing methods often used by businesses to promote their products and services.